Policy

 Refund or proration of other fees is subject to existing university policy.

 Usually, consideration is for a complete withdrawal from all courses.
-If a campus allows the late drop of one or more courses for medical reasons under this policy while the student remains enrolled in others, the medical circumstances must be especially well-documented to explain the selective nature of the academic impact.
+If a campus allows the late drop of one or more courses for medical reasons under this policy while the student remains enrolled in other courses, the rationale must be especially well-documented to explain the selective nature of the academic impact.

-UW Institutions may incorporate the medical withdrawal as a specific process within the overall late withdrawal process at each institution, as many extenuating circumstances are highly sensitive in nature and should be reviewed for tuition and segregated fee proration.
+UW universities may incorporate the medical withdrawal as a specific process within the overall late withdrawal process at each university, as many extenuating circumstances are highly sensitive in nature and should be reviewed for tuition and segregated fee proration.

 7. Related Documents